MordechaiHadad/bob/README.md

 <details>
 <summary>Windows side note</summary>

-Windows side note: Make sure to run the application as administator to properly install a version.
+Make sure to run the application as administator to properly install a version.
 </details>

 ## :heart: Credits And Inspiration